spacebeam/research/web/torchup.org/content/pages/rules.md

 StarCraft Brood War version 1.16.1 will be used for all games.

 All the games are 1 vs. 1 Game type is set to Melee.

+Race either Terran, Protoss or Zerg, (Not allowed to Choose Random).

 Bots that perform malicious behavior will be disqualified and banned from all future contests.
 This includes but is not limited to: